thomasboyt/manygolf/readme.md

   * Excited by Austin Condiff from the Noun Project
   * Disgusted by Austin Condiff from the Noun Project
   * speech-bubble by Austin Condiff from the Noun Project
+  * Gear by Austin Condiff from the Noun Project